smutch/nvim-config/README.md

 **Note:** You _will_ get errors when you run this command.
 Don't worry about this though - just ignore them.
 You only need to be concerned if you still get errors the next time you run vim.

-Now your good to go!...
+Now you're good to go!...